 In 869, the King of East Anglia, Edmund was killed by the Vikings.
 East Anglia was now fully under Viking domination too.

 In AD 870 to 871, the Vikings over-wintered in a fortified camp at Reading in Wessex.
 Saxon forces under Aethelred and Alfred tried to oust them but were defeated.

 The brothers continued fighting and won the battle of Ashdown, in which Asser tells us Alfred took the lead role.
 Warfare continued; Aethelred died and was succeeded by Alfred.

-The Vikings under King Guthrum renewed their attack on Wessex in 878.
+The Vikings under King Guthrum renewed their attack on Wessex in AD 878.
 They mounted a surprise attack on the Royal centre of Chippenham (Wiltshire), where Alfred had been celebrating Christmas.